 To test the affect-matching hypothesis, regression analyses were conducted to compare the strength of positive and negative contact effects on fear and anger.
 Results showed that positive and negative contact were both significant independent predictors of fear and anger towards Chinese people (see Table 3).
-A comparison of absolute standardized regression coefficients using the equation $z = b^1 - b^2 / SE(b_1 - b_2)$ as per Barlow et al., (2019) showed that negative contact was a significantly stronger predictor of increased anger than positive contact was of reduced anger, z = 5.040, p < .001.
+A comparison of absolute standardized regression coefficients using the equation $z = b^1 - b^2 / SE(b_1 - b_2)$ as per Barlow et al. (2019), showed that negative contact was a significantly stronger predictor of increased anger than positive contact was of reduced anger, z = 5.04, p < .001.
 The difference in strength between the negative and positive contact associations with fear did not reach statistical significance, z = .582, p = .560.
-Partial support for affect-matching is therefore obtained.
+Partial support for the affect-matching hypothesis was therefore obtained.